ConsumerDataStandardsAustralia/standards/slate/source/includes/security/endpoints/_cdr_arrangement_revocation.md

 -- | -- | --
 204 No Content | Success | The sharing arrangement has been revoked successfully 422 Unprocessable Entity | Invalid Arrangement ID | The client submitted an invalid arrangement identifier or the identifier could not be found.
 The server MUST respond with [Invalid Consent Arrangement](#error-422-authorisation-invalid-arrangement).

+**Revoking consent**

+Data Recipients MUST use the Data Holder's CDR Arrangement Revocation End Point with a valid ``cdr_arrangement_id`` to notify the Data Holder when consent is revoked by the consumer via the Data Recipient.

+Data Holder's MUST use the Data Recipient's CDR Arrangement Revocation End Point with a valid ``cdr_arrangement_id`` to notify the Data Recipient when consent is revoked by the consumer via the Data Holder.

 **Data Holders calling Data Recipients**